src47/multibax-sklearn/README.md

 **notebooks/tutorials**

-We highly recommend reviewing the following tutorial notebooks before using BAX acquisition functions for specific experimental goals. [tutorial 4](tutorial_4_data_acquisition_using_BAX.ipynb) contains a full working version of the content in the first three tutorials.
+We highly recommend reviewing the following tutorial notebooks before using BAX acquisition functions for specific experimental goals.

 1) *notebooks/tutorials/tutorial_1_expressing_a_goal_as_an_algorithm.ipynb*: This notebook explains how to pose an experimental goal as an algorithm and showcases running an algorithm on the ground-truth function.